-- All patrons will be required to wear a face mask and observe social distancing, including while in line for the box office, restrooms and Heidi’s Place.
+- All patrons will be required to wear a face mask (no bandanas or gaiters) and observe social distancing, including while in line for the box office, restrooms and Heidi’s Place.
+Face masks must be worn properly across the face, covering the nose, mouth and chin, and looped behind the ears.
 Ushers will provide face masks to guests who do not have one.

-- Each patron will have their temperature taken when they arrive at Artis—Naples.
+- Each patron will have their temperature taken by infrared thermometer on their forehead when they arrive at Artis—Naples.
 Patrons with a temperature over 100.4 will be asked to leave.

 - Ticket holders who arrive at the venue and are unable to attend due to coronavirus protocols will be offered a refund or allowed to return their tickets and have their funds go on account.

 - Ticket holders may exchange their tickets with 2-hours’ notice.

 - Please do not visit Artis—Naples if you or anyone in your household or with whom you have had contact in the last 14 days are feeling ill.

 - Prior to coming to Artis—Naples for a performance, patrons are strongly encouraged to go through the CDC signs and symptoms

 - Artis—Naples will continue its high cleanliness standards, with restrooms and surfaces such as counters, railings, door handles, elevator buttons, and chairs cleaned and disinfected regularly.
 Sanitizing stations will be placed at all entry points for handwashing after scanning in and additional stations will be available throughout the cultural campus.